Dangerous Goods by Air Freight to India

 Important points for DGR shipments

-IATA DGR classification mandatory
+IATA DGR classification required

 Documentation